 Clinical care models reflecting holistic assessment, treatment, health, healing, and caring are important in the development of holistic nursing practice.
 Implementing holistic and humanistic models in today's healthcare environment will require a paradigm shift for the many providers who subscribe to a disease model of care.
 Such an acceptance poses an enormous challenge.
-Loretta Ford identified actions that nurse leaders might consider in advancing integrative health:^{45, p.
-82}
+Holistic nurses, with their education and experience, are the logical leaders in integrative care and must advance that position.